cervejaria-ambev/safety/README.md

 4) Advanced Analytics
 - Models and Prediction AIs

+This prediction code might be way advanced according your As Is.
+But keep in mind all the benefits that could be obtained when a long term vision is made.
+This project shows only one possibility, there are plenty other ideas that can be developed.

 ## Contribuitors

-:beer: Brayan Crispiano Ksenhuck
+:beer: Brayan C. Ksenhuck

-:beer: Cassio Oliveira Medeiros
+:beer: Cassio O. Medeiros

-:beer: Fabricio Oliveira Bezerra
+:beer: Fabricio O. Bezerra

-:beer: Leonardo Gonçalves Rigueto
+:beer: Leonardo G.Rigueto

-:beer: Mario Vieira
+:beer: Mario E. M. Vieira

-:beer: Renata Cristina Gutierres Castanha
+:beer: Renata C. G. Castanha

 :beer: Thiago Lechuga